- Course Number:

-- Provide community leadership through increased organizational and presentational skills.
+- Provide skills for community leadership through increased organizational and presentation of ideas.

 - Make responsible decisions though the increased ability to critically examine ideas and information

-- Continue to use strategies and skills that manage communication anxiety.
+- Use strategies and skills to manage communication anxiety.

 Additional Honors Outcomes:

-6. Analyze subjects with increased depth and breadth in order to support presentations more substantially.
+- Analyze topics with increased depth and breadth in order to support presentations more substantially.

 Outcome Assessment Strategies

-- Students will deliver at least three (3) formal oral instructor?graded presentations before an audience in the classroom.
-“Formal” means prepared, researched, structured.
-This excludes such “speeches” as self?introductions, “my favorite things” speeches, “my least favorite things” type of speeches.
+- Students will deliver at least three (3) formal oral instructor-graded presentations before an audience in the classroom.
+Formal means prepared, researched, outlined, structured.
+This excludes such speeches as self-introductions, my favorite things my least favorite things."